 Simply pour salt water into one nostril and let it drain out the other.
 I usually just do this over the bathroom sink.
 It feels odd at first, but it is actually very cleansing and refreshing.

-6. Remove Your Makeup Before Going to Bed
+9. Remove Your Makeup Before Going to Bed

 Leaving your eye makeup on can irritate your eyes, causing them to water and and get puffy.
 Make sure to gently remove your eye makeup before hitting the hay to help eliminate any added irritation around the eyes.

-7. Limit or Eliminate Alcohol
+10. Limit or Eliminate Alcohol

 Alcohol dehydrates your body and skin.
 This dehydration can cause the delicate area around your eyes to appear sunken and dark.
 Also, alcohol can cause bloodshot, tired eyes.
 Take it easy on the alcohol by having no more than one glass per day.

-8. Put Down Those Cigarettes for Good!
+11. Put Down Those Cigarettes for Good

 The chemicals found in cigarettes are toxic and can cause irritation around the eyes, which could result in dark circles or undereye bags in addition to a wrinkled, droopy appearance.
 If addiction has got you in its grips, you may want to try some natural approaches to quitting smoking.

-9. Try a Cold Compress … and Cucumbers
+12. Try a Cold Compress … and Cucumbers

 You can achieve this by using chilled spoons on top of your eyes, slices of cucumbers, or even chilled, dampened tea bags with a drop of lavender essential oil added.
 The cool temperature is what makes this home remedy effective.

-10. Watch Out for That Sunshine
+13. Watch Out for That Sunshine

 Overdoing it in the sun can make the skin around your eyes sag and wrinkle as well as cause dehydration of the skin.
-A mineral-based or homemade sunscreen, a good pair of UV-protected sunglasses, and a hat can do wonders to help protect your face from those harmful rays, ultimately keeping the skin around the eyes from wrinkling and darkening due to the effects of the sun.
+A mineral-based sunscreen, a good pair of UV-protected sunglasses, and a hat can do wonders to help protect your face from those harmful rays, ultimately keeping the skin around the eyes from wrinkling and darkening due to the effects of the sun.

-11. Have Your Cover Up Handy
+14. Have Your Cover Up Handy

 You can choose options that match your skin tone and then simply apply it by lightly patting it onto the skin around the eyes.
 Do not rub it into the skin as this may cause further irritation.
 Also, do not use too much.
 You want a natural appearance to the skin.
 Too much can make dark circles, wrinkles and crepey skin more prominent.

-13. Get More Collagen into Your Diet
+15. Get More Collagen into Your Diet